team914/autolib/README.md

  - Email acetousk@gmail.com
  - PM us on the [Vex Forum](https://www.vexforum.com/u/potatehoes914m)

+## Mailing List

+If you would like to join the mailing list, please email acetousk@gmail.com that you would like to do so.

 ## License

 AutoLib is licensed under the Mozilla Public License 2.0.